Improving deep neural network generalization and robustness to background bias via layer-wise relevance propagation optimization: Introduction

+We present multiple classification experiments, designed to assess the ISNet's capacity of hindering the shortcut learning caused by background bias.
 Currently, the most popular open databases of COVID-19 chest X-rays contain either no or few COVID-19 negative/control cases\cite{GitCovidSet}\textsuperscript{,}\cite{BrixiaSet}.
-Due to this limitation, to this date most studies resorted to mixed source datasets to train DNNs to differentiate between COVID-19 patients, healthy people, and patients with other diseases (e.g. non-COVID-19 pneumonia).
+Due to this limitation, to this date most studies resorted to mixed source datasets to train DNNs to differentiate between COVID-19 patients, healthy people, and patients with other diseases (e.g., non-COVID-19 pneumonia).
 In these datasets, different classes come from different databases assembled in distinct hospitals and cities.
-This raises concerns that the dissimilar sources could contain different biases, which may help DNNs to classify the images according to their source dataset, rather than according to the disease symptoms.
+The dissimilar sources may contain different biases, which may help DNNs to classify the images according to their source dataset, rather than the disease symptoms.
 One study\cite{critic} accurately determined the source datasets after removing all lung regions from the images, proving the presence of background bias.
 A review\cite{ShortcutCovid} concluded that, if models are allowed to analyze the whole X-ray or a rectangular bounding box around the lungs, they tend to strongly focus on areas outside of the lungs.
-Thus, they fail to generalize or achieve satisfactory performance on external datasets (i.e., datasets with dissimilar sources in relation to the training images).
+Thus, they fail to generalize or achieve satisfactory performance on external, o.o.d. datasets, with dissimilar sources in relation to the training images.
 Moreover, the review identified that the problem is a cause of shortcut learning\cite{ShortcutLearning}.
 A paper\cite{NatureCovidBias} utilized external datasets to evaluate traditional COVID-19 detection DNNs, whose reported results had been highly positive, and it demonstrated a strong drop in their performances.
-For these reasons, researchers have resorted to testing on external datasets to understand the bias and generalization capability of DNNs trained on mixed databases.
-The approach shows reduced and more realistic performances in relation to the standard evaluation methodologies \cite{ShortcutCovid}\textsuperscript{,}\cite{bassi2021covid19}\textsuperscript{,}\cite{covidSegmentation}.
-A common conclusion of these works is that lung segmentation improves generalization capability, reducing the bias induced by mixed training datasets\cite{bassi2021covid19}\textsuperscript{,}\cite{covidSegmentation}.
-Therefore, we believe that the ISNet is suited to the task of COVID-19 detection using the usual mixed datasets of chest X-rays.
+For these reasons, researchers have resorted to testing on o.o.d. datasets to understand the bias and generalization capability of DNNs trained on mixed databases.
+The approach shows reduced and more realistic performances in relation to the standard (i.i.d.) evaluation\cite{ShortcutCovid}\textsuperscript{,}\cite{bassi2021covid19}\textsuperscript{,}\cite{covidSegmentation}.
+A common conclusion of these works is that using a segmentation-classification pipeline (segmenting the lungs before classification) improves generalization capability, reducing the bias induced by mixed training datasets\cite{bassi2021covid19}\textsuperscript{,}\cite{covidSegmentation}.
+The ISNet shall be able to focus only on the lungs, and we consider that the task of COVID-19 detection using the usual mixed datasets of chest X-rays will be useful to demonstrate its benefits.